Introduction to Working with files and JSON

 # Both files automatically closed

 The with statement isn’t just for files.
-It is used for any resource that needs cleanup:
+It is used for any resource that needs cleanup, for example when connecting to a database or a website.

 with database.connect() as connection: